 Conclusion

 At one point or the other, we all need to borrow money if we are to make huge investments, improve our ROI, or make purchases.
-A credit card is one such tool that can help you gain access to fund quickly.
+A credit card is one such tool that can help you gain access to funds quickly.

 Used well, credit cards can elevate you from point A to point B in your journey towards financial freedom.
 However, when misused, they can get you deep in debt, wreaking havoc on your financial well-being and demeaning your quality of life.